openEDI/documentation/Crescent_Dunes.md

 ### Processing Steps

-1. Read scan start time from file metadata and rename file using scan type and timestamp.
+1. Start time of scan is read from file metadata (header) and used to rename file, along with scan type
-2. Read all lines from `.hpl` file and reformat into an `xarray.Dataset` with dimensions `time` and `range_gate`.
+2. Read in all lines from .hpl file and reformat into xarray with dimensions of time and range gate
-3. Add metadata from file header as global attributes (range gate length, number of gates, scan type, pulses per ray).
+3. Add metadata from file header as dataset attributes, including the range gate length, number of range gates, scan type, and pulses per ray
-4. Calculate signal-to-noise ratio (SNR) and radial distance.
+4. Calculate SNR and radial distance (depends on gate length and gate overlapping)
-5. Bin azimuth and elevation values and update to bin centers within tolerance.
+5. Bin azimuth and elevation values, then update to bin centers within specified tolerance
-6. Remove data outside prescribed limits for range, radial wind speed, and SNR.
+6. Remove data outside prescribed range, radial wind speed (rws), and SNR limits
-7. Apply dynamic filtering based on Beck & Kühn (2017).
+7. Perform dynamic filtering based on Beck and Kühn (2017)
-8. Bin data in space and time.
+  a.
+Bin data in space and time
-9. Normalize radial wind speed and SNR within each bin.
+  b.
+Normalize rws and SNR in each bin
-10. Remove bins with insufficient samples.
+  c.
+Remove bins without enough members
-11. Remove points with standard error exceeding the limit.
+  d.
+Remove points with standard error outside the limit
-12. Compute a two-dimensional histogram of normalized radial wind speed and SNR.
+  e.
+Calculate two-dimensional histogram of normalized rws and SNR
-13. Identify probability threshold where dispersion increases beyond a prescribed value.
+  f.
+Identify probability threshold where the dispersion increases above a prescribed amount
-14. Remove points below the probability threshold.
+  g.
+Remove points below probability threshold
-15. Remove bins without sufficient remaining data.
+  h.
+Remove bins without enough remaining points
-16. Re-index data into dimensions `[range, beamID, scanID]` based on scan type (PPI or RHI).
+8. Re-index file with number of beams per scan and number of scans, to have dimensions of [range, beamID, scanID] based on scan type (i.e., PPI or RHI)
-17. Add descriptive attributes and units to all variables and global attributes.
+9. Add attributes to variables explaining their meanings and units, along with global file attributes
-18. Generate and save figures documenting the quality control procedure.
+10. Make and save figures showing the quality and control procedure

 ---